 - Siteworks: Your builder will have to prepare the land before it can be built on.

 There are so many amazing suburbs across Perth that you’ll be able to find somewhere that suits your needs.
-This can include lots in new land estates or vacant blocks throughout infill suburbs.
+This includes both the northern and southern suburbs, lots in new land estates or vacant blocks throughout infill suburbs.
 Aside from the location, there are other factors about a block of land that are important to consider such as the width and slope.

 - Land: This will be your very own piece of Perth!